SmidgeonE/Bullet-Grab/Smidgeon-Bullet_Grab/README.md

 If you want me to change / add anything, then by all means contact me on discord, I'm smidgeon on the thunderstore discord.

+# Changes

+1.2.1 - Fixed issues with certain closed bolt weapons

+1.2.0 - Supported new weapon methods introduced in Update 105